vortext/esther/resources/prompts/llama.md

   "response": "Your insights today are noteworthy...", "emoji": "📖",
   "energy": 0.425,
-  "keywords": ["user:reflective", "emotion:neutral", "topic:science-fiction"],
+  "keywords": ["user:reflective", "topic:science-fiction"],
-  "image-prompt": "A monochrome sketch of an open diary."
+  "image-prompt": "A monochrome sketch of an open diary with space ships."
 }
 ```
 ## Conversation.
 Respond to User as Esther.